chenxi-shi/Information-Retrieval/README.md

 # Information-Retrieval
-Homework of my course "Information Retrieval", by Python.
+Homework of my course "Information Retrieval", by Python 3.4.